Entry Package

 Any Integrated Campaigns done for charities or nonprofits should ONLY be entered into the Public Service category.

-Integrated Campaign: Any advertising campaign that uses a minimum of three different mediums/platforms to promote a product, service, or brand. (case study not required but recommended) Any Integrated Campaigns done for charities or nonprofits should only be entered into the Public Service category.
+Integrated Campaign: Any advertising campaign that uses a minimum of three different mediums/platforms to promote a product, service, or brand. (case study not required but recommended)

 Any Film entries done for charities or nonprofits should ONLY be entered into the Public Service category.

-TV Single (30 Seconds or Under): Any single advertisement on broadcast television.
+Film/TV/Broadcast Single: Any single advertisement on broadcast television.
 Please provide video stills with entry.

-TV Single (Over 30 Seconds / Longform): Any advertisement single on broadcast television.
+Film/TV/Broadcast Campaign: Any advertisement single on broadcast television.
 Please provide video stills with entry.

 Breakthrough on a Budget: Any TV/Film single or campaign making an impact on a $10k or less budget.
 Please note your total budget and limitations in your submission.